-There are no laws in India pertaining to employer's right or legal requirement dealing with antecedent verification of prospective employees before engaging them.
+There are no laws in India pertaining to the employer's right or legal requirement dealing with antecedent verification of prospective employees before engaging them.
 However, it is common for employers to conduct a background check on educational documents, prior experience letters, past employers and criminal records.
+Consent of the candidates must be obtained (typically through their application forms) for carrying out such pre-employment checks.